Call us at 810-923-5760

 Grief is a normal and expected reaction to loss.
-People do not just get over grief, they reconcile and adjust to their loss.
-Time does not heal, but how time is spent working through the loss does.
+Keep in mind you do not just get over grief, you reconcile and adjust to your loss.
+We also know time does not heal, but how time is spent working through your loss does.
+Coping through feelings of depression and sadness can become overwhelming and you may need the help of a professional counselor.

-Actively participating through the grieving process will help reduce the intensity and frequency of the pain.
+Remember, actively participating through the grieving process will you help reduce the intensity and frequency of the pain.
 Grief counseling will also reduce unhealthy ways of coping with loss.
-For information on coping with grieving the loss of a spouse click on Coping with Grief During the Holidays and Beyond for an interview with Gregg Natkowski on this subject.
+For information on coping with grieving the loss of a spouse click on Coping with Grief During the Holidays and Beyond for an interview with Gregg Natkowski, Director of Living Life Counseling on this subject.

 Here are 10 questions to ask yourself about various aspects of your grief.
 Any grieving person might experience these briefly, but if you sense them continuing, it is probably time to talk to someone knowledgeable about grieving…if only to reassure yourself that you are on the right path.